phalcon-orphanage/docs/en/db-models-cache.md

     }
 );
 ```

+> **NOTE**: It is imperative to use a serializer that can properly serialize and unserialize objects without changing their state. `Php` and `Igbinary` are such serializers. `Json` will convert objects to `stdClass` and `Simple`/`Complex` resultsets will become arrays.
+Choosing a serializer that cannot store objects properly will produce errors when the cache is restored for your models.
+{: .alert .alert-warning }

 You have complete control in how you create and customize the cache component before registering it.
 You can check the [cache](cache) document for various options and customizations available when creating the cache component.